robert-claypool/robert-claypool.github.io/_posts/2017-09-01-good-devs-explain-why.md

 {% endhighlight %}

 Without my comment, some clever dev might think *"This is wrong.
-Debian Jessie sets the localedef and here Robert set again!
+Debian Jessie sets the localedef and here it's set again!
 This is safe to remove."*
 But you know what?
-I spent over an hour tracking down `localedef` issues in this particular container.
+I spent over an hour tracking down `localedef` issues in this container.
 I am absolutely sure that "cleaning up" those lines will break the environment.

 ### Another example: